-- 74. This belies the claim by the HSF that this Court must on the basis of mere conjecture and gossamer prevent Mr Zuma from exercising his statutory and constitutional rights.
+- This belies the claim by the HSF that this Court must on the basis of mere conjecture and gossamer prevent me from exercising my statutory and constitutional rights.
 The statute provides an effective way in which the abuse of the right to institute a private prosecution may be brought to an end through the DPP taking over the private prosecution.
-It is telling here that the NPA despite its unqualified support for Mr Downer has not had the gumption to take over the matter in accordance with section 13 of the Act. - 75.
+It is telling here that the NPA despite its unqualified support for Mr Downer has not had the gumption to take over the matter in accordance with section 13 of the Act. - 72.
 The HSF's position is further undermined by court rulings which have dealt with the section 13 remedies.
 In North Western Dense Concrete CC v Director of Public Prosecutions (Western Cape) 1999 (2) SACR 669 (C), the court ruled that:

-"It is open for a private individual to demand a certificate nolle prosequi from a Director and to proceed to institute a private prosecution, if he or she is aggrieved by the decision of that Director not to prosecute in any particular instance.
+"[I]t is open for a private individual to demand a certificate nolle prosequi from a Director and to proceed to institute a private prosecution, if he or she is aggrieved by the decision of that Director not to prosecute in any particular instance.
 Sections 7-15 of the Criminal Code allows therefor.
-The fact that these provisions of the Code were left unaffected by the legislator when it enacted the new Act indicate, in my view, that the legislator recognised that there would be instances where a prima facie case has been made out, but a Director of Public Prosecutions would exercise his discretion not to prosecute.
-In that recognition, the legislator elected not to interfere with that discretion, leaving the necessary avenues open for citizens aggrieved by perceived misapplication of that discretion to obtain redress."
-Id. at 680.
+The fact that these provisions of the Code were left unaffected by the legislator when it enacted the new Act indicate, in my view, that the legislator recognised that there would be instances where a prima facie case has been made out, but a